grnet/synnefo/docs/plankton-api-guide.rst

 * commits metadata for the new image
 * update the metadata of an existing image

-The physical image file must be uploaded on a `Pithos+ <pithos.html>`_ server, at a space accessible by the user.
-The Pithos+ location of the physical file acts as a key for the image (image ids and image locations are uniquely coupled).
+The physical image file must be uploaded on a `Pithos <pithos.html>`_ server, at a space accessible by the user.
+The Pithos location of the physical file acts as a key for the image (image ids and image locations are uniquely coupled).